pprunty/pprunty.github.io/posts/08-writing.md

 </figure>

-Now, my non-expert theory on why restaurants and chefs do this is because they want to provide you with high-quality substance but also leave you wanting more.
+Now, my non-expert theory on why restaurants and chefs do this is because they want to provide you with high-quality substance but also leave you wanting.

 They do this with every single dish they serve, making you wait a considerable time for each, and then, hit you with the dessert.